homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/miio/docs/protocol.md

 Currently the best way to figure out what commands a device supports is to run a packet capture with Wireshark between the Mi Home app and your device.
-The `miio` command line app can the be used together with JSON export from Wireshark to extract messages sent back and forth.
+The `miio-vacuum` command line app can the be used together with JSON export from Wireshark to extract messages sent back and forth.

-First make sure you have installed the `miio` app:
+First make sure you have installed the `miio-vacuum` app:

 `npm install -g homebridge-xiaomi-roborock-vacuum`